distvan/ttt-php-ai/README.md

 - docker compose up
 - open the following page in your browser: <http://localhost:8080>
+- open the following page in your browser for ultimate version: <http://localhost:8080/ultimate>
 ## Game Rules

 The game is played by two people who take turns marking on X or an O on a 3x3 grid.